 Nagano Prefecture is located in the Chubu region of the main island of Honshu.
 Most of the Northern Alps, Central Alps and Southern Alps are located within Nagano (along with neighbouring prefectures).
 Nagano has the second highest number of ski and snowboard resorts in all of Japan and they are spread around the whole prefecture.
 Nagano city and many of the major ski resorts are located in the northern region.

-Ski and snowboard lessons are available at Hakuba Goryu.
+Ski and snowboard lessons are available at ABLE Hakuba GORYU.
 There are also a number of independent ski and snowboard schools that cover the Hakuba area, please check the Lessons in English section for current listings on SnowJapan.

 Ski and snowboard equipment rental is available.
 Ski and snowboard wear rental is also available.

-The 'Kids Area' is on the lower slopes of the Toomi area, near Escal Plaza.
+The 'Kids Wonderland' is on the lower slopes of the Toomi area, near Escal Plaza.
 Entry is free.
-The 'Family Land Iimori' area is in the Iimori area, in front of Resthouse Iimori.
-Entry is 500 yen.
-Child-care is available at Hakuba Goryu.
+There is also the 'Family Land' by Iimori base.

 Typical season is from Late November until Early May